HAHA-DL/Episodic-DG/README.md

 # Episodic-DG
-This is the repo for reproducing the paper Episodic Training for Domain Generalization
+This is the repo for reproducing the results in the paper Episodic Training for Domain Generalization.